ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 As you can see, the data we received for each articles is quite wide.
 We have access to the title, the URL, a short, description, the body of the article, among other variables.
-If we explore the language column of our results, we will notuice that there is a noticeable presence of articles in English.
-This is due to the fact that the keyword we are searching for is in English.
-Remember that the API will search for an exact match to that keyword ("World Justice Project").
-However, in other languages, news articles might refer to the World Justice Project by making use of a translated name.
-For example, in [this news article](https://www.latribuna.hn/2023/10/31/honduras-mejora-en-indice-global-de-estado-de-derecho/) they use the spanish translation "Proyecto de Justicia Mundial".
+If we explore the language column of our results, we will notuice that there is a prominent presence of articles in English.
+This is due to the fact that the keywords we are searching for are in English.

+Remember that the API will search for an exact match to those keywords ("_World Justice Project_").
+However, in other languages, news articles might refer to the _World Justice Project_ by making use of a translated name.
+For example, in [this news article](https://www.latribuna.hn/2023/10/31/honduras-mejora-en-indice-global-de-estado-de-derecho/) they use the spanish translation "_Proyecto de Justicia Mundial_".
 To make sure we are gathering all the available news articles, we will have to request the API to search for matches on the English keywords but also their translations to other languages.
 We can do this manually by using the Google Translate or the DeepL website.
-Nevertheless, I'm gonna show you how to automatically translate text by making use of the [`translators` library](https://github.com/UlionTse/translators).
+Nevertheless, I'm gonna show you how to automatically translate text by making use of the [translators library](https://github.com/UlionTse/translators).

 ## The _translators_ library
 `Translators` is a python library that makes use of the official APIs for a wide range of translation services such as Google, Bing, DeepL, Niutrans, among many others.
 Their aim is to bring "free, multiple, enjoyable translations to individuals".
 Nevertheless, some services might require you to have an API key for their service (e.g. DeepL).
 You can install the library by running the following line of code in your terminal: